 Garden sheds are sometimes essential items for storing so you may need to start from scratch by building a brand new shed or buy/build an additional small shed for storage..

-STEP 2: Take the interior measurements of the shed first
+2: Take the interior measurements of the shed for easier design planning

 Once you have removed all the stuff from the shed, now is the time to take the measurements and understand the layout of the area.
 This will play a very important role in creating the man cave.